Sound City (film)

 Sound City is a 2013 American documentary film produced and directed by Dave Grohl, in his directorial debut, about the history of recording studio Sound City Studios in Van Nuys, Los Angeles.
-Grohl was inspired to create the documentary after he purchased several items from the studio, including the Neve 8028 analog mixing console, when it closed as a commercial studio in 2011.
+Grohl was inspired to create the documentary after he purchased several items from the studio, including the Neve 8028 analog mixing console, when it stopped operating as a commercial studio in 2011.
 The film discusses the historic importance of Sound City Studios and its Neve 8028 console to the world of rock music, along with other recording genres.
 Sound City debuted on January 18, 2013, to positive reviews, with a 100% Rotten Tomatoes score.
 The film engendered a record, Sound City: Real to Reel, which received two Grammy Awards.

 Background

-Historical Importance
+Historical importance

 The 106-minute documentary film covers a variety of important and record-breaking albums that all came out of Sound City Studios.
 Sound City Studios is located in the San Fernando Valley, amidst rows of industrial warehouses.
 The little-known recording studio housed a rare analog Neve recording console and had a reputation for recording drums.
 Artists such as Nirvana, Kyuss, Red Hot Chili Peppers, Fleetwood Mac, Neil Young, Rick Springfield, Tom Petty, Rage Against the Machine, and Slipknot recorded groundbreaking music at the studio.
 In 1991 Nirvana recorded the album Nevermind at Sound City Studios.
 This was one of many platinum albums that came out of the studio, placing Sound City among the most well-known names and record labels in the music industry.
 Sound City played an important role in the history of Fleetwood Mac.
 After hearing a recording of Stevie Nicks and Lindsey Buckingham made at Sound City, Mick Fleetwood asked Buckingham if he would join, to which he agreed so long as Nicks was invited in as well.
 This version of the group later earned three Grammy awards.

 Neve 8028 Console

-The documentary credits much of the studio's success to the Neve 8028 console and the strong and grungy drum sound that the studio produced.
+The documentary credits much of the studio's success to its Neve 8028 mixing console and the strong and grungy drum sound that the studio produced.
 The sound that came out of the studio is often credited to the shape of the studio and the way that sound waves acted within the room.
-Even though much of the studio's success was credited to the shape of the booth, another large factor was credited to the console.
-Their custom Neve 8028, designed by Rupert Neve, produced a strong and punchy sound that defined '70s rock music.
+Even though much of the studio's success was credited to the shape of its rooms, another large factor was credited to its mixing console.
+Sound Studios' custom Neve 8028 produced a strong and punchy sound that defined '70s rock music.
 Sound City has produced gold & platinum albums for over five decades.